MaggieMei/mbed-os-example-server-withTempHum/README.md

     ![web page](web1.JPG)

-4. Interact with the web page
-- Click at the `GET` button under the `Presses` field, you will see the number of button 2 pressed on the board.
+4. Click at the `GET` button under the `Presses` field, you will see the number of button 2 pressed on the board.
 When `Subscribe` is chosen, the number will update automatically without click any more.
-- Value of current temperature will be displayed in the `Current Temperatue` field.
+5. Value of current temperature will be displayed in the `Current Temperatue` field.
 It keeps updating every two seconds.
 Temperature Curves can also be obtained for the allotted time.
 After setting the date-time and clicking the `GET` button, a new file named Temperature.png will be generated under the same directory.
 The button `Restart Temperature Detection` is used for clear all the temperature data stored and start detection again.
 By default, the data will be cleared every 24 hours.
-- Operation for `Current Humidity` field is just the same as above.s!
+6. Operation for `Current Humidity` field is just the same as above!

 ## Troubleshooting